 Gates and doors are locked when the children come into school for registration.
-Security key codes protect the children so that they can get out in an emergency but no one from the outside can enter the school building.
+Access to the school grounds is via the office at all times other than 8.45-9am and 3.10-3.30pm, except when there are specific events such as sports day, parents’ evening etc. Security key codes protect the children so that they can get out in an emergency but no one from the outside can enter the school building.
 Health & Safety checks are regularly made to ensure that systems are working effectively.

 Disclosure and Barring Service Checks – DBS

-Every single member of staff holds a current Child Protection Training Certificate.
-They are trained in recognising signs of abuse and knowing what to do if they have concerns about any child in school.
+All staff are trained in and/or give appropriate documentation to read regarding safeguarding.
+Staff are trained in recognising signs of abuse and knowing what to do if they have concerns about any child in school.

-All new teachers and volunteers are given an induction which includes the child protection protocols and procedures of the school.
+All new teachers and volunteers are given an induction which includes the safeguarding protocols and procedures of the school.

 E-Safety is fundamental in our quest to keep children safe – at home and school.
-Throughout the year assemblies focus upon how children should use the internet safely and the risks if children have unrestricted access to sites they are too young for.
-If a site has an age restriction, then it is there for the safety of all children (one social networking site has a recommended age of 13+).
+Throughout the year assemblies focus upon how children should use the internet safely and the risks if children have unrestricted access to sites for which they are too young.
+If a site has an age restriction, then it is there for the safety of all children.

 The number of children who have reported incidents of ‘cyber bullying’ has increased tenfold over the last decade according to a report from ‘ChildLine’.
-Again, we discuss this with our children in school regularly – but the more access a child has to social networking sites- the greater the chance conversations between children can become unregulated.
+Again, we discuss this with our children in school regularly.

 It is not a school’s position to tell parents how to raise their children – we are obliged however, to advise and share concerns.
 The internet has so many positives but the internet can also open the door to a world our children should be protected from.

 If you would like further information regarding keeping your children safe on the internet please visit: www.thinkuknow.co.uk